 The key to eating with diabetes (or eating to prevent diabetes), therefore, lies in how well you track the foods you eat and how well you plan your meals.
-Today I am going to introduce one of the simplest ways to plan your meals: the Create Your Plate method (this should not be confused with the “ChooseMyPlate.gov” method).
-Create Your Plate is a meal-planning technique that is approved and recommended by the American Diabetes Association and which has the advantage of being less cumbersome than the traditional carbohydrate-counting method.
-However, if you already have a good system that you use (such as carbohydrate counting) that works for you…that’s awesome!
+Today I am going to introduce one of the simplest ways to plan your meals: the Diabetes Plate Method.
+The plate method (also called Create Your Plate) is a meal-planning technique that is approved and recommended by the American Diabetes Association and which has the advantage of being less cumbersome than the traditional carbohydrate-counting method.
+However, if you already have a good system that you use (such as carbohydrate counting) that works for you…that’s great!
 Stick with it.
 But if you don’t have one yet, or are like many people who find diabetic carb-counting tedious, rest assured; this is for you.

 Creating Your Plate

 Create Your Plate is a simple and effective way to manage your blood sugar levels and also lose weight.
 With this method, you don’t need special tools or calculations; you simply choose the foods you want to eat and fill your plate in a particular fashion that automatically guides your portion sizes.

 ♦ The 6 steps of Creating Your Plate:

 1 – Using a 9-inch (23 cm) dinner plate, put an imaginary line down the middle.
 Then on one side, halve it again (so you have three sections on your plate).

 2 – Now, fill the largest section with non-starchy vegetables.